-1. Impact Modeling Summary
+1. Impact ROI Modeling Summary

 Our North Star model estimates how much a grantee’s activities increase the lifetime earnings of its participants.
 The model helps the Foundation to understand how much additional lifetime earnings the grant may create for the grantee’s participants by generating two cost-effective ratios:

-1) North Star Absolute Income ROI: A benefit/cost ratio that is the total estimated increased lifetime earnings divided by the full cost of the Foundation’s grant.
+1) North Star ROI: A benefit/cost ratio that is the total estimated increased lifetime earnings divided by the full cost of the Foundation’s grant.
 We seek to make investments that generate at least $100 in additional lifetime earnings for every $1 spent by the Foundation.

 Applicants will need to propose grants that can surpass at least one of the two cost-effective thresholds to be eligible for funding.

-As an organization that values iteration, we very much welcome feedback and comments on our impact model and impact approach - Please email us with any feedback, comments, questions at: [email protected]
+As an organization that values iteration, we very much welcome feedback and comments on our impact model and impact approach - Please email us with any feedback, comments, or questions at: [email protected]

-5. Our Influences
+2. Our Influences

 We collaborate with and are influenced by many great thinkers in the impact measurement and impact estimation field.
 Some of our influences include: